 - Add the seeds you are using to the food processor or high speed blender and process until they are finely ground.

-- Add all remaining ingredients and process until a dough forms (about 30 seconds to a minute, but careful not to over process).
+- Add all remaining ingredients and process until a dough forms.

 - Use a spoon to scoop out dough and form into even size balls.